 Sample Mediterranean Keto Diet Meal Plan

 Mediterannean keto Greek keto frittata.
-Loaded with healthy fat from eggs, plain full fat yogurt, feta and mozarella cheese, and olive oil.
+Loaded with healthy fat from eggs, plain full-fat yogurt, feta and mozzarella cheese, and olive oil.
 Brought to the next level of Mediterranean flavor with pepper, fresh oregano, basil, zucchini, and a modest amount of diced tomatoes.